LDowling782/myPythonAssignment_DS2.7_2401/DowlingLpythonassignment_textfile.txt

     book_club_members = [line.strip() for line in file]
 print(book_club_members)

-#defining a looped, decision function for a tailored welcome message depending on the attendees
+#defining a decision function for a tailored welcome message depending on the attendees
 def welcome_message(member_name, kieran_attending, orla_attending):
     if member_name in ['Lindsay', 'Reachbha', 'Martha']:
         return f"Welcome {member_name}.
 Would you like a glass of red?"